JordanMarr/Fable.GroupingPanel/README.md

 # Fable.GroupingPanel
-The `groupingPanel` computation expression helps you to easily group UI data in Fable into one or more collapsible groups.
+The `groupingPanel` is a computation expression that helps you to easily group UI data in Fable into one or more collapsible groups.

 ## Message Inbox Example